Where is the nearest food shop?

 Do I have to pay for the showers?

 No, use of the showers is included in your pitch fee.

 Can I park my car by my tent?

-No - ample parking is provided away from the tents, but close enough so you won’t have to struggle too far with all your gear.
+To protect the beauty of our sites, we provide ample parking away from the tents, but close enough so you won’t have to struggle too far with all your gear.